Azure/login/README.md

 ```

 - clientSecret: the service principal client secret
-- subscriptionId: the subscription ID.
+- subscriptionId: the subscription ID
-- tenantId: the tenant ID.
+- tenantId: the tenant ID
-- clientId: the service principal client ID.
+- clientId: the service principal client ID

 Now you can try the workflow to login with a service principal secret.